emanuel-bg/Measurements_Back-End/README.md

 # TODO

-- [ ] Add unit tests
+- [ ] Add unit tests Pending
-- [ ] ADD .editorconfig
+- [ ] ADD .editorconfig Pending
-- [ ] Use English for comments and variables
+- [ ] Use English for comments and variables DONE
-- [ ] Use morgan or any other log instead of `console.log`
+- [ ] Use morgan or any other log instead of `console.log` PENDING
-- [ ] Use let or const https://medium.com/@codingsam/awesome-javascript-no-more-var-working-title-999428999994
+- [ ] Use let or const https://medium.com/@codingsam/awesome-javascript-no-more-var-working-title-999428999994 DONE
-- [ ] Configure eslint to manage linting errors
+- [ ] Configure eslint to manage linting errors PENDING
-- [ ] Add postman collection file so others can see how to use the API
+- [ ] Add postman collection file so others can see how to use the API PENDING